Find a Job – GradPlan

 Email questions or your resume to aftergraduationhelp@cps.edu

-ISACorps Community Worker, Illinois
+ISACorps Community Worker

 Support young people with academic, financial and social barriers faced in life after high school.
 This position receives extensive training and career development support, and a tuition waiver for Illinois public universities.